nevali/Stardust/README.md

 Medium grey, Light grey, and White), and lightly-adapted versions of Solarized's `base` tones.

-The eight hues are evenly spaced around the colour wheel, which means that four of the hues are the direct complements of the other four: Pumpkin, Gold, Lime, and Mint complement Sky, Bilberry, Lilac, and Raspberry.
+The eight hues are evenly spaced around the colour wheel, and because there is an even number of them, four of the hues are the direct complements of the other four: Pumpkin, Gold, Lime, and Mint complement Sky, Bilberry, Lilac, and Raspberry.

-Stardust was developed using the [J'a'b'](https://doi.org/10.1002/col.20227) colour appearance model, with a number of manual adjustments applied.
+This preview version of Stardust was developed using the [J'a'b'](https://doi.org/10.1002/col.20227) colour appearance model, with a number of manual adjustments applied.
+Future versions are likely to use J<sub>z</sub>a<sub>z</sub>b<sub>z</sub>.

 Colour model conversions were performed using the [colorspacious](https://github.com/njsmith/colorspacious) Python module.